-We rely on a limited number of key clients for a substantial portion of our revenues.
-The Company's ten largest clients accounted for 29%, 32%, and 40% of the Company's total revenues in 2007, 2006 and 2005, respectively.
-The U.S. Department of Veterans Affairs accounted for 8%, 8% and 11% of total revenues in 2007, 2006 and 2005, respectively.
+We rely on a limited number of key clients for a substantial portion of our revenue.
+The Company's ten largest clients accounted for 24%, 29%, and 32% of the Company's total revenue in 2008, 2007 and 2006, respectively.
+The U.S. Department of Veterans Affairs accounted for 7%, 8% and 8% of total revenue in 2008, 2007 and 2006, respectively.

 We cannot assure you that we will maintain our existing client base, maintain or increase the level of revenue or profits generated by our existing clients, or be able to attract new clients.
 Furthermore, the healthcare industry continues to undergo consolidation and we cannot assure you that such consolidation will not cause us to lose clients.
-The loss of one or more of our large clients or a significant reduction in business from such clients, regardless of the reason, will have a negative effect on our revenues and a corresponding effect on our operating and net income.
+The loss of one or more of our large clients or a significant reduction in business from such clients, regardless of the reason, will have a negative effect on our revenue and a corresponding effect on our operating and net income.
 See "Risk Factors - Because our clients are concentrated in the healthcare industry, we may be adversely affected by a business downturn or consolidation with respect to the healthcare industry."

-We depend on performance tracking contract renewals for a large share of our revenues and our operating results could be adversely affected.
+We depend on performance tracking contract renewals for a large share of our revenue and our operating results could be adversely affected.

-We expect that a substantial portion of our revenues for the foreseeable future will continue to be derived from written and oral contracts for renewable performance tracking services.
+We expect that a substantial portion of our revenue for the foreseeable future will continue to be derived from written and oral contracts for renewable performance tracking services.
 Substantially all such written contracts are renewable annually at the option of our clients, although a client generally has no minimum purchase commitment under a contract and the contracts are generally cancelable on short or no notice without penalty.
 To the extent that clients fail to renew or defer their renewals from the quarter we anticipate, our quarterly results may be materially adversely affected.
 Our ability to secure renewals depends on, among other things, our ability to gather and analyze performance data in a consistent, high-quality and timely fashion.
 In addition, the performance tracking and market research activities of our clients are affected by accreditation requirements, enrollment in managed care plans, the level of use of satisfaction measures in healthcare organizations' overall management and compensation programs, the size of operating budgets, clients' operating performance, industry and economic conditions, and changes in management or ownership.
 As these factors are beyond our control, we cannot assure you that we will be able to maintain our renewal rates.
-Any material decline in renewal rates from existing levels would have an adverse effect on our revenues and a corresponding effect on our operating and net income.
+Any material decline in renewal rates from existing levels would have an adverse effect on our operating and net income.